People’s rights to meaningful connection with others

-Connecting with others is a fundamental right and essential to everyone’s health and wellbeing.
+Connecting with others is essential to everyone’s health and wellbeing and forms part of our human rights.
 Every adult and older person living in a care home has the right to connect with family, friends and community.
 They have the right to have visits and to go out if they wish.
-Care homes should support this and should not put barriers or restrictions in place.
+Care homes should support this and should not put any barriers or restrictions in place.

 We have produced a poster which informs people about their rights.